markc/alsa/lib/md/Asynchronous_Playback_(Howto).md

 Another new function we see here is [snd\_pcm\_avail\_update](?title=Snd_pcm_avail_update&action=edit&redlink=1 "Snd pcm avail update (page does not exist)").
-This function takes a device handle, and returns the amount of available bytes that can be written to the device.
+This function takes a device handle, and returns the amount of available frames that can be written to the device.
 As you can see, we use this in our loop too keep writing chunks to the buffer until it's full.

 That is basically all there is to the callback.